tweedge/springcore-0day-en/README.md

 * Use the webshell for remote execution tomfoolery.

 Praetorian and others (ex. [@testanull](https://twitter.com/testanull/status/1509185015187345411)) publicly confirmed that they have replicated the issue.
 This is being described as a bypass for CVE-2010-1622 - and that the vulnerability is currently unpatched.
 Please read over Praetorian's guidance [here](https://www.praetorian.com/blog/spring-core-jdk9-rce/) which includes detailed identification and mitigation steps.

+## Resources

+I translated and annotated `p1n93r`'s original Vulnerability Analysis PDF from Mandarin to English, including the author's screenshots, in [ANALYSIS_EN.md](https://github.com/tweedge/springcore-0day-en/blob/main/ANALYSIS_EN.md).
+This has been machine-translated and has not yet been cleaned up by a native-Mandarin-speaker.

+Looking for the original copy?
+Use vx-underground's archive here: https://share.vx-underground.org/SpringCore0day.7z

 ## Do It Yourself!